ThangaAyyanar/Learning-Adventure/Vim/README.md

 # Vim 100 day challege

+## Important - Decided in 8-9-2020
+I like logging this way. but it if i integrated it commit message of vimrc file it will be easy for me and other to check why i made that change and when i made it.Going to rewrite the entire vimrc from scratch again with explanation in each commit message.

 I try to learn vim every day and post what i learn everyday

 ## Simple TODO: